nuxt/nuxt/docs/3.api/3.utils/navigate-to.md

   By default, `navigateTo` pushes the given route into the Vue Router's instance on the client side.

-  This behavior can be changed by setting `replace` to `true`, to indicate that given route should be replaced.
+  You can change this behavior by setting `replace` to `true` to indicate a route replacement.

 - `redirectCode` (optional)